 Once on the summit of Peak 9795, Melissa Coray is the obvious peak just to the west with the small electric tower.
 Melissa Coray Peak actually only rises 70 feet above the saddle it shares with Peak 9795.
 It is an easy four-tenths of a mile walk further.

 Once on Melissa Coray Peak, you can see Thimble Peak 9,805’ to the northwest.
 This is also a worthy peak if you have time.
 It is about 1.3 miles further.
 There is no clear trail connecting the two peaks, however, it is pretty straightforward.
-The only issue is that approaching Thimble Peak from this side will probably involve difficult rock climbing; although Class III approaches are likely with good routefinding.
+The only issue is that approaching Thimble Peak from this side will probably involve difficult rock climbing; although Class III approaches are likely with good route finding.

 The total round trip hiking distance from Carson Pass and Woods Lake are basically the same.
 It is about 8 2/3rd miles.
 Elevation gain from Carson Pass is about 1,650’ (assuming you summit Fourth of July Peak on the way) and from Woods Lake it is about 2,050’.

 During the summer a $5.00 day use fee is charged at the Carson Pass and Woods Lake trailheads.
 Caples Lake and Kirkwood have no fees or restrictions.

 Camping information for the area is provided on the Mokelumne Wilderness SP page

 External LinksCarson Pass Management Area